Electric cooperative sharpens forecasts, reduces energy costs

 NCEMC decreases forecast generation time from six weeks to just a few hours

-With population growth of 16 percent in the past decade (outpacing the US average), North Carolina – the 10th most populous state in the country – has become a magnet for families and businesses drawn to the attractive climate, open spaces and business-friendly environment.
-That growth is creating increasing demands on the state's electricity infrastructure – demands that are being felt by the North Carolina Electric Membership Corp.
-(NCEMC).
+With population growth of 16 percent in the past decade, North Carolina has become a magnet for families and businesses drawn to its attractive climate, open spaces and business-friendly environment.
+That growth is increasing demand on the state's electricity infrastructure – demands being felt by the North Carolina Electric Membership Corporation (NCEMC).

 Building reliable forecasts

-"We worked closely with SAS to explore how these products could have a positive impact on our forecasting process," Burnette said.
+"We worked closely with SAS to explore how these products could positively impact our forecasting process," Burnette said.
 "Before we were hammering a monthly demand forecast into an hourly shape.
 Now, we have integrated a load-shape process into the demand forecast.

 A significant return for the long term